jasonmcaffee/flutter_playground/README.md

     getIt<ChildB>().someChildFunction();
   }
 }
 ```

 ## Event Driven Architecture
 [Event Driven](https://martinfowler.com/articles/201701-event-driven.html)

-It is often useful to decouple modules from each other by utilizing a publish/subscribe pattern.
+It is often useful to decouple modules from each other by utilizing a publish/subscribe model.

 e.g. rather than module A having a reference to modules B and C, in order to notify them of something that occurred in A,
 we can instead remove modules B and C from A, and instead publish an event from module A that B and C subscribe to.